-When asked about the rationale behind granting any new institutions to the State even as the existing ones lacked infrastructure facilities and other requirements, Dr Desai said it was for the State Government to take a decision on the issue.
+When asked about the rationale behind granting any new institutions to the State even as the existing ones lacked infrastructure facilities and other requirements, Dr Desai said it to take a decision on the issue.

 Commenting on the recent statements of Medical Education Minister Dr M Shankar Naik against the powers of the MCI, Dr Desai said the body was constituted by an Act of Parliament.
 "If the Minister has any problems, he should take it up with the Centre.
 There is no need to issue such statements.
-The Supreme Court verdict has also upheld the powers of the MCI", he said.
-Earlier, the MCI president said opening of new colleges would only lead to deterioration in the standards of medical education.
+The Supreme Court verdict has also upheld the powers of the MCI", he ent said opening of new colleges would only lead to deterioration in the standards of medical education.

 "Doctors will then use their bargaining powers as they would be tempted to work in those colleges which offer more salaries.
-This situation will only lead to a fall in medical standards and ethics", he sald.
+This situation will only lead to a fall in medical standards and ethics", he said.